 Archie Loyd Threlkeld Papers

 Archie Loyd Threlkeld (1889-1967) was Assistant and Deputy Superintendent of the Denver Public Schools from 1921 to 1927 under Jesse H. Newlon.
 He was Superintendent of the Denver Public Schools for ten years, from 1927 to 1937.
 While Deputy Superintendent, A. L. Threlkeld directed the curriculum revision program that became internationally known.
 During the Great Depression, Threlkeld continued the school building program and successfully resisted cutting teachers' salaries.
+This collection consist of articles, speeches, reports and education materials of A. L. Threlkeld.
+It also includes notes from an interview with Threlkeld in 1966.

 - Majority of material found in 1924-1932